WywySenarios/Wywy-Website/README.md

 NOTE: runGetDaily.bat is automatically configured to run using a virtual environment.
 Change it if you need to use another installation of python.

-Change the filepaths of "config\filepaths.cfg" to reflect the respective locations you are going to use.
+Change the filepaths of "config\filepaths.cfg" to reflect the respective locations you are going to use. (absolute pathes have not been tested)